--Dr. Robyn Stella, Gardner-Webb University
+Dr. Robyn Stella, Gardner-Webb University

 One of the greatest challenges for any organization is having too many goals.
-Exceptional execution starts with narrowing the focus— clearly identifying what must be done, or nothing else achieved really matters much.
-Once a Wildly Important Goal is established throughout a school, administrators, staff, and students can exert more of their effort towards achieving it together.
+Exceptional execution starts with narrowing your focus and clearly identifying what must be done, because without this necessary perspective, no other achievement really matters.
+Once a Wildly Important Goal is established throughout a school, administrators, staff, and students can exert more of their effort towards achieving their most important objective together.

-A Leadership Notebook helps students track their academic data, and to set goals and consistently track progress on those goals, giving them the ability to “course-correct” at any time.
-By tracking progress, students learn to identify strengths and weaknesses, as well as key habits and learning patterns They can then use this knowledge to develop new goals and practice new skills.
-Leadership Notebooks also allow students to see growth over time.
-As this occurs, they gain knowledge of themselves as learners, reinforce a growth mindset, increase their confidence, and develop a sense of ownership for their learning.
+A Leadership Notebook helps students track their personal academic data as well as set goals and consistently track their progress, giving them the ability to “course-correct” at any time.
+By tracking their progress, students learn to identify strengths and weaknesses, as well as key habits and learning patterns They can then use this knowledge to develop new goals and practice new skills.
+Leadership Notebooks also allow students to see growth over time, encouraging them to identify their own learning methods, reinforce a growth mindset, increase their confidence, and develop a sense of ownership for their education.